-Health, Nutrition and WASH are major determinants impacting quality of life.
+Health, Nutrition and WASH (HNWASH) are major determinants impacting quality of life.
 In many developing countries, access to quality and affordable health care, balanced diet, safe water and basic sanitation is a challenge for the poor and disadvantaged, especially for women and children.
-IPE Global works with a wide range of stakeholders such as national and state governments, development partners, civil society organisations and the private sector players to design and manage range of interventions to facilitate sustainable change in lives of millions of people.
+IPE Global works with a wide range of stakeholders such as national and state governments, development partners, civil society organisations and the private sector to design, manage, facilitate sustainable change in lives of millions of people.

 A flagship programme of NITI Aayog launched as SATH-Sustainable Action for Transforming Human Capital aims to transform healthcare delivery of services in select “model” states with potential to influence national goals for public health.
 IPE Global is the implementation partner of the consortium led by McKinsey & Company to provide consulting and implementation support to select states in identifying priority gaps in implementation, resource management or policy to achieve results in key health indicators within 2 -3 years.

 IPE Global is supporting NITI Aayog in carrying out independent review and analysis of the states’ performance against Key Performance Indicators (KPIs) identified by the Government of India in Healthcare, Education and Water sectors.
 As part of review, the performance of each state will be analysed against the KPIs and the states will be ranked based on a predefined methodology.
 The analysis will provide insights into each State/UT’s strengths, and weaknesses.
 The results will be used to propel action in the states to improve respective outcomes besides improving data collection and performance monitoring mechanisms.
 In the health sector, all the states and UTs’ are being reviewed based on a composite index derived from a set of indicators grouped into relevant domains and sub-domains.
 These indicators are categorised under health outcomes, governance & information and key inputs/processes for which data are available with the states/ union territories (UTs).